Office: Columbia Campus, Room 355

 The Emerging Leaders MBA (ELMBA) is a full-time, accelerated Master of Business Administration for exceptional students who have recently completed their undergraduate degrees, those with early career experience, and those making a career transition.
 It is a cohort program designed for the academically talented individual with a keen interest in experiencing a rigorous MBA program that blends classroom coursework and experiential learning.

-The 48-credit program includes 15 three-credit courses in addition to experiential learning.
+The 53-credit program includes 15 three-credit courses and eight additional credits of experiential learning.
 The program builds on the academic talents of its students and introduces them to a wide range of learning environments, including an international study tour.
-Internships, consulting projects, business plan development, and live cases which are all components of the program.
+Internships, consulting projects, business plan development, and live cases are all components of the program.

 The ELMBA curriculum is designed around a central question: How do competent, credible, and confident emerging leaders contribute to sustainable value creation for all stakeholders?
 Highlights of the program include: